 Osteoarthritis (OA) is a form of arthritis where joint cartilage breaks down.
 Primary OA has no clear cause.
-Secondary OA, however, occurs as a result of an existing medical condition, joint injury, or abnormality.
+However, secondary OA occurs as a result of an existing medical condition, joint injury, or abnormality.

 Primary and secondary OA are the same condition, but they have different causes.